Koredotcom/docs/docs/xo/contactcenter/flows-and-routing/conditional-flows.md

 5. In the **Waiting Experience** tab, select a flow from the In Queue Flow dropdown menu.
 <img src="../images/waiting-experience-in-queue-flow.png" alt="In Queue Flow" title="In Queue Flow" style="border: 1px solid gray; zoom:70%;">

+!!!
+Note

+    You can create your own Conditional Flows for No Agents Available and Out of Hours by following steps 1-4.

 ## Update Conditional Flows

 To update a conditional flow, click the (**⋮**) icon and then click **Update**.